 Ideally, your saucer plant should be kept in temperatures between 65 and 75º degrees Fahrenheit when growing indoors.

-It will often go dormant during excessive heat periods and excessive water loss may cause the plant to dehydrate, the leaves to curl.
+It will often go dormant during excessive heat periods, and excessive water loss may cause the plant to dehydrate and the leaves to curl.

 Watering and Feeding

 Like most succulents, your saucer plant does well in dry conditions.
 When watering, it is best served using the soak-and-dry method.